Kanaka Dasa

-Kanaka Dasa (1509–1606) also known as Daasashreshta Kanakadasa (ದಾಸಶ್ರೇಷ್ಠ ಕನಕದಾಸ), was a Haridasa saint and philosopher of Dvaita Vedanta, from present-day Karnataka, India.
+Kanaka Dasa (1509–1606) also known as Daasashreshta Kanakadasa, was a Haridasa saint and philosopher of Dvaita Vedanta, from present-day Karnataka, India.
 He was a follower of Madhvacharya's Dvaita philosophy and a disciple of Vyasatirtha.
 He was a composer of Carnatic music, poet, reformer and musician.
 He is known for his keertanas and ugabhoga, and his compositions in the Kannada language for Carnatic music.
 Like other Haridasas, he used simple Kannada and native metrical forms for his compositions.

 Birth

 Kanaka Dasa was born into a Kannada Kuruba family in Baada village, near Bankapura in Karnataka, and was a warrior at the Bankapura fort.
 He was taught by Srinivasacharya.
 As a child, he became an expert in "tarka", "vyakarana", and "mimamsa".
 Based on one of his compositions, it is interpreted that he was injured in battle and took to the practice of chanting the name of Lord Hari.
 A beggar appeared to Kanaka Dasa, and Kanaka asked who he was.
 The beggar responded by saying he was called by him (Kanaka).
 Kanaka Dasa understood the beggar to be Lord Hari (Krishna) Himself.
 Lord Hari offered to grant Kanaka Dasa three wishes.
 Lord Hari first asked if Kanaka wanted treasures.
 Kanaka Dasa refused, but asked for the following, 1) To be healed of all his injuries, 2) For Lord Hari to appear whenever Kanaka Dasa called for him, and 3) To give darshan in his original form.
 The Lord granted these wishes.
 Upon seeing Lord Hari in his original form, Kanaka Dasa was mesmerized.
 After this incident, Kanaka abandoned his profession as a soldier and devoted himself to composing music, writing literature and explaining philosophy to the people about Sri Hari.
 His early spiritual works include poems such as "Narasimha Stotra", "Ramadhyana Mantra", and "Mohanatarangini".